-6.2.7 West Nile fever:
+6.2.8 West Nile fever:

 Low: West Nile fever is present.
 The disease is maintained by the bird population and transmitted to humans via mosquito vector.
-Typically, infections in young, healthy adults were asymptomatic although fever, headache, tiredness, body aches (occasionally with a skin rash on trunk of body), and swollen lymph glands can occurred.
+Typically, infections in young, healthy adults are asymptomatic although fever, headache, tiredness, body aches (occasionally with a skin rash on trunk of body), and swollen lymph glands can occurred.
 This disease is associated with a Low risk estimate.

-Low: The unmitigated health risk estimate is High for malaria (infection rate of less than 1% per month), Moderate for leishmaniasis-cutaneous (acute), Crimean-Congo hemorrhagic fever, sandfly fever, typhus-miteborne; and Low for, the plague and West Nile fever.
-Health risk is reduced to Low by proper wear of the uniform, application of repellent to exposed skin, and appropriate chemoprophylaxis.
-Confidence in health risk estimate was high.
+Low: The unmitigated risk is Moderate for leishmaniasis - cutaneous (acute), Crimean-Congo hemorrhagic fever, and sandfly fever; Low for sindbis, rickettsioses-tickborne, typhus-fleaborne, and West Nile fever.
+Risk is reduced to Low by proper wear of the uniform and application of repellent to exposed skin.
+Confidence in the risk estimate is high.